saidhanush31/CSA0378-DS/README.md

 22. Write a C program to Graph traversal using Depth First Search
 23. Implementation of Shortest Path Algorithms using Dijkstra’s Algorithm
 24. Implementation of Minimum Spanning Tree using Prim’s Algorithm
-25. Implementation of Minimum Spanning Tree using Kruskal Algorithm
+25. Implementation of minimum Spanning Tree using Kruskal Algorithm